GMLC-TDC/HELICS-FMI/docs/introduction/testing.rst

 Testing
 =====================================

-The Code for the units library is put through a series of CI tests before being merged.
+The Code for the HELICS_FMI program is put through a series of CI tests before being merged.
 Current tests include running on CI systems.